 A dialogue opens in which you can define the name and select the type of the desired component.
 In this case, we define the name as "Top New Element" and select the Element as the component type.
 Then press OK to create the element.

 The following window is then displayed to start to add more relevant details into your desired element.

-Here you can now enter a Description for the created element.
-You are obliged to define an Icon and an Image for the element.
-Please click on the Change button and select the desired image to add the icon and image.
+Here please now enter a Description for the created element.
+You can define an Icon and an Image for the element, if the default ones are not appropriate.
+If so, please click on the Change button and select the desired image to add the icon and image.
 Image size and resolution are automatically adjusted.
-Please Only use PNG images.
+Please only use PNG or JPG images.

 You can also change the Namespace.
 All elements you create have the default namespace (in the standard installation called "USER").
 You can, however, select a different namespace.